mikf/gallery-dl/README.rst

 gallery-dl
 ==========

-**gallery-dl** is a command-line program to download image-galleries and -collections from several image hosting sites such as pixiv.net, exhentai.org, gelbooru.com and several more (see `Supported Sites`_).
-It requires Python 3.3+ to run and works on Unix-like systems as well as Windows.
+*gallery-dl* is a command-line program to download image-galleries and -collections from several image hosting sites such as pixiv.net, exhentai.org, gelbooru.com and several more (see `Supported Sites`_).
+It requires Python 3.3+ to run and works on Unix-like systems as well as on Windows.

 |pypi| |build|